 U.S. Boiler Company’s Highly Efficient Boilers

 U.S. Boiler Company is a leading manufacturer of home heating equipment, water boilers, steam boilers, domestic hot water heaters, and radiators.
-Our extensive selection of heating products include two super-efficient condensing gas boilers, the Burnham Alpine™ (95% AFUE; the highest efficiency product we manufacture) and the new K2™ (93- 94% AFUE).
+Our extensive selection of heating products include two super-efficient condensing gas boilers, the Alpine™ (95% AFUE) and the ALTA (95% AFUE).

-Both Alpine™ and K2™ are gas-fired condensing water boilers with stainless steel heat exchangers and run on either natural gas or liquid propane.
-They are equipped with the exclusive industry-leading Sage2.2 Boiler Control System which uses advanced technologies to constantly monitor boiler performance and safety parameters and has a touch-screen for ease of use.
+Both Alpine™ and ALTA are gas-fired condensing water boilers with stainless steel heat exchangers and run on either natural gas or liquid propane.
+They are equipped with the exclusive industry-leading Sage2.3 Boiler Control System which uses advanced technologies to constantly monitor boiler performance and safety parameters and has a touch-screen for ease of use.

 We invite you to browse our website for more efficiency information about our ENERGY STAR® rated residential condensing boilers.
 Making your home more energy efficient can help reduce your high energy bills, improve your comfort and help protect the environment.